shurain/MailMate-Evernote/README.md

 Evernote Support for MailMate

+Mail message is saved as a note on Evernote.
-Mail is sent to Evernote using applescript.
+The message is sent using applescript.

 Usage
 -----